 Pablo Picasso Museum, Malaga

 No further explanation is needed to describe Picasso’s genius as an artist, let alone when witnessing his work from up close.
-Regardless of being a Picasso fan or not, however, this museum is a must-see!
+Regardless of being a Picasso fan or not, however, this museum is a must-see in Andalusia!
 Housing 233 works by the hands of Picasso and situated in Malaga, his hometown, this museum was catered for by the local authorities and Picasso’s relatives themselves who transferred 204 artworks from their private collections.
-The exhibits on display include paintings, sculptures, and ceramics, and the house museum is very well maintained and well worthy of a visit during your holidays in Spain.
+The exhibits on display include paintings, sculptures, and ceramics, and the house museum is very well maintained and well worth a visit during your holidays in Spain.

 Reina Sofia Art Center, Madrid